Conan (books): Tor omnibuses

+Czecho-slovak series, 1992–2015

+In the wake of popularity of Conan books translations in early 90s some of the czech and slovak fantasy writers such as Vlado Ríša (using the pen name Richard D. Evans), Jan Šimůnek (Albert S. Pergill) or Juraj Červenák (Thorleif Larssen) also created their very own Conan adventures.
+These were usually published by small publishers such as Klub Julese Vernea or Návrat.
+A total of 39 original Czech novels about Conan the Barbarian were published between 1992 and 2015.
+None of them were yet translated to English.
+The titles of some of these are: Conan the Merciless (2000), Conan and the Shadows of Hyrth (1994), Conan and the Seven Days to the Full Moon (1993) or Conan and the Bloody Star (1992).

-Russian series, 1993-1996
+Russian series, 1993–1996

 In the early 1990s the Russian publishers Troll and North-West (Severo-Zapad) hired local authors to write additional adventures of the Cimmerian.
-The authors took appropriately sounding pen names like Michael Manson, Douglas Brian, Duncan McGregor, and Paul Winlow (Nick Perumov), the titles, numbering at least 46 volumes, as of 2012 still unavailable to the rest of the world, include new adventures like Blue Poppies, Mithra's Gift, The Heart of Ahriman, Ghost of the Past, A Tiger at the Gates of Shadizar, and others.
+The authors took appropriately sounding pen names like Michael Manson, Douglas Brian, Duncan McGregor, and Paul Winlow (Nick Perumov), the titles, numbering at least 46 volumes, as of 2012 were not published outside Russia.
 The author Mikhail Akhmatov participated not only as author "Michael Manson", but also in working out the logistics of the project, so that Conan never appears in different places at the same time in the books of the various authors.

 Polish edition, 1992

 A Polish book about Conan by Jack de Craft, Conan: Pani Śmierć ("Conan: Lady Death" in English), was published in 1992 by the publisher Camelot.
 Jack de Craft is a pen name of Polish fantasy writer Jacek Piekara.